-Commercial Banks are a type of financial institution that provide loans, accept deposits, and offer financial products and services like a savings accounts or a certificate of deposit to individuals and businesses.
+Commercial Banks are a type of financial institution that provides loans, accept deposits, and offer financial products and services like a savings accounts or a certificate of deposit to individuals and businesses.

 A commercial bank primarily earns money by charging interest to customers and by providing loans.
 Such a bank may also give interest to its customers who have savings accounts or certificates of deposits but pays out less than it charges for loans.

 Functions of Commercial Banks

 The basic role of a commercial bank is to provide financial services to the businesses and individuals.
 Credit card interest, payments, small loans, deposits, checking, and basic securities trading all contribute significantly to the bottom line.